turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 You can browse and view dashboards from the Powerpipe server dashboard UI; run `powerpipe server` and open http://localhost:9033 in your web browser.

-Dashboards can be declared as named resources at the top-level of a mod, or be nested inside another `dashboard` or `container` by using a named `dashboard` with `base = <mod>.dashboard.<dashboard_resource_name>`.
+Dashboards can be declared as named resources at the top level of a mod, or be nested inside another `dashboard` or `container` by using a named `dashboard` with `base = <mod>.dashboard.<dashboard_resource_name>`.

-For layout, a dashboard consists of 12 grid units, where items inside it will consume the full 12 grid units, unless they specify an explicit [width](#width).
+For layout, a dashboard consists of 12 grid units, where items inside it will consume the full 12 grid units unless they specify an explicit [width](#width).

 ## Example Usage